 6. Mentoring

-Mentoring is another retention of nurses strategies that assist nurses stay at the facility for a longer time when they get enough support from their superiors and peers and are satisfied with their work and the results they deliver.
+Mentoring is another action plan for nurse retention that assist nurses stay at the facility for a longer time when they get enough support from their superiors and peers and are satisfied with their work and the results they deliver.

 For this, new nurses should be able to get some training or mentoring from experienced nurses.